applylab-io/big-movie-zoo/changelogs/0.1/develop.md

 - Themes were updated.
 - Made the player more responsive
 - Handle the width and height as state of Player component.

+# Video does not play if clicked from Stream page #10
+- State management done better at VideoPlayer component
+- Added dynamic paths to form new URLs when a movie poster is clicked
+- Component life cycle handled in a better way